XavKearney/fsharp-arm-emulator/README.md

 ### Top Level

 The `TopLevel` module brings all of the instructions together and enables execution of a complete program in the form of a list of strings.
+It provides a simple interface for the GUI, which only has to provide the source file as a list of strings, as well as the current CPU & symbol state (which can easily be initialised using `initDataPath`).

 The features of this module include:

 - Forward & backward referencing of labels in instructions (2 pass parsing).
 - Module-specific error handling.
 Each module can optionally return a custom error type in an `Error` monad (this is currently just a string).